cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 the trading department.
 There is no need to include the `TimeseriesForecast` and `WeatherStation` in the enterprise model from the forecast solution model.

-Note here that Svein Harald and Olav are here following a principle of including only the bare minimum of what is needed by the trading department.
+Note here that Svein Harald and Olav are here following a conservative principle of including the bare minimum of what is needed by the trading department.
 This is to keep the complexity of the Enterprise model down.
 In addition, if they had included the `TimeseriesForecast` and `WeatherStation` in the enterprise model now, but later decided they actually needed these in the Enterprise model, however, slightly modified, they would have to do a reshape, or